Please note: this page is intended to be viewed on a device with a screen width of at least 640 pixels.

 The end of work

 The Industrial Age forced people to move into cities to work in offices and factories.
 We are now in the Post-Industrial Age that increasingly doesn't need people at all, least of all in cities.
-It has been estimated that about half of all jobs will disappear inside a decade due to AI and automation, so even a traditional education is of dubious value, and debt-laden degrees far more so.
+If jobs disappear as predicted, long-term unemployment will become the social norm, a change so far-reaching as to require a completely new social structure.
+In such circumstances, even a traditional education is of dubious value, and debt-laden degrees far more so.

 This means that a whole new model of social ambition is needed.
 We're still acting as if the desirable norm is to "get an education, get a job, get married, settle in the suburbs, have kids, get as rich as you can and retire".
-Of course, many no longer aspire to those things, but all public discussion assumes them implicitly.
-They are not only undesirable, but increasingly impossible.
+Of course, many no longer aspire to this lifetime agenda, but all public discussion assumes it implicitly.
+It is no longer desirable, and increasingly impossible for most.

 Young people have no idea either of what's really happening nor of how to tackle it, but suspect they're being ripped off.
 Adults know enough to understand some of the problems, but few do anything about it, mostly because they've no idea what to do, and are fearful of their employment prospects should they take action.
 Most older people are simply retired and "out of the game".